Hilook 4K NVR Device Complete Guide - NVR IPCAMERA SECURITY

 1. Activate network camera(s) connected to the device.

-• Check Use Device Password as Default to use the device password to activate the inactive network camera(s).
+• Check Use as Default to use the device password to activate the inactive network camera(s).

 • Enter a password to activate network camera(s).